abdulajet/nexmo-developer/_tutorials/en/client-sdk/app-to-app/make-call/kotlin.md

 ---
 title: Make a call
-description: In this step you will make an app call
+description: In this step you learn how to make an app-to-app call.
 ---

 # Make a call